Raijeee/ShuttleTrack/README.md

 ### Encryption

 To ensure security, an encryption method was necessary.
 Rather than just leaving the passwords as it is, it needed to be saved fully encrypted.
+A hashing system will be necessary in this case.

 ```.py
 # This is the configuration of the hashing functions